Architecture Firm Tasked With Redesigning Mike Sedar Pool Looking for Public Comment

 Architects with Ohlson Lavoie Collaborative began their redesign process of Mike Sedar Pool by holding a public meeting at Casper College on Thursday night.

-OHC Architecture senior principal Bob McDonald says the tastes of the typical swimmer have evolved greatly since Mike Sedar Pool first opened to the public in 1964.
+OLC Architecture senior principal Bob McDonald says the tastes of the typical swimmer have evolved greatly since Mike Sedar Pool first opened to the public in 1964.

 “The aquatic user of today is much more diverse in their use of aquatic venues,” McDonald said.
 “They’re using aquatic (facilities) not just for exercise and learn-to-swim, but as an overall recreation venue.”